 General Information About the La Jolla Symphony

-With the American Premier of Philip Glass’ “Cello Concerto”, performances of Mahler’s 2nd Symphony, Bernstein’s “Mass”, Stravinsky’s “Rite of Spring”, and Britton’s “War Requiem”, the La Jolla Symphony has established itself as one of the most elite community-based symphony orchestras in the country.
+With the American Premiere of Philip Glass’ “Cello Concerto”, performances of Mahler’s 2nd Symphony, Bernstein’s “Mass”, Stravinsky’s “Rite of Spring”, and Britten’s “War Requiem”, the La Jolla Symphony has established itself as one of the most elite community-based symphony orchestras in the country.
 The makeup of the orchestra is 10-20% UCSD students, and 80-90% community members with various occupations which include teachers, doctors, engineers, dentists, scientists, college professors, and professional musicians who donate their time.
 We are a volunteer organization (unpaid), with high expectations, sharing a passion for music, who enjoy the camaraderie, working with a great conductor, and performing cutting edge repertoire.

 Thank you for your interest in the La Jolla Symphony.